-As a parent you are a role model, so you are the person who your child models when it comes to taking on good habits.
-This relates to just about everything in life, including caring for teeth.
-With just a small amount of assistance you may be able to help your child avoid problems with their teeth and mouth.
+As a parent you are a role model.
+You are the person who your child models when it comes to taking on good habits.
+It is important you learn how to help your children avoid tooth decay.
+With just a small amount of assistance, you may be able to help your child avoid problems with their teeth and mouth.

 Allow your child to eat sweets in moderation

 Most children have a craving for sweets.
 Research has indicated that this is because as children grow they search for food that’s high in calories.
 This helps to accelerate their growth.
 In early days the calories required were far harder to find.

 And the only source of major calories was found in natural products like fruit and honey.
 Today, sugar is in many day to day products like fizzy drinks, sweets, biscuits and cakes.
 There is a tendency for a parent to put these products on the table without really thinking of the possible consequences.

 Once a child has got used to this everyday occurrence he or she sees it as normal.
 Slowly, over time, the consequences reveal themselves.
 These consequences include obesity and reversible tooth decay.

 There is a simple answer to this problem.
 Do not completely eliminate sweets and other products from your child’s diet.
 Try to avoid offering them as rewards for good behavior, or even packing sweetened drinks and other sweet products in your child’s lunch box.

 It may seem to be going a little too far but for the sake of your children’s teeth, you should introduce a piece of fruit like an apple, a tangerine or a banana into their daily lunch box.
 Also, sticks of carrots and slices of cucumber offer a good alternative.
 Good old plain water is far better than a sweet fizzy drink.

 There are 2 main reasons why these drinks should be avoided.
 The first is they contain far too much sugar and secondly they contain acid, which assists in accelerating the erosion of the outer hard enamel layer, which is used to cut, bite and chew.